Rishav-Rajput-04/keeper-note/README.md

-# Keeper Note App
+# Keeper Note

-Keeper Note App is a simple and intuitive note-taking application built using React.js, CSS, and Material-UI.
+Keeper Note is a simple and intuitive note-taking application built using React.js, CSS, and Material-UI.
 The app allows users to add and delete notes with a minimalistic and responsive interface.

 ## Features